Re-Provision a macOS Device

 Best practices for moving computers within your organization

-Depending on the macOS version and hardware support, one of two actions will occur for macOS devices.
-There are multiple conditionals in which remote wipe behavior is unique to the hardware and macOS version.
-These conditionals are outlined in our support article on the Lock Device and Erase Device commands.
+The behavior of macOS varies based on the version and hardware support.
+Specifically, one of two actions will be triggered: Erase All Content and Settings, or obliteration.
+The remote wipe behavior experienced, which is unique to each combination of hardware and macOS version, is subject to multiple conditions.
+These conditions are detailed in our Lock Device and Erase Device support article.